Note: This article contains affiliate links for DoorDash. We may receive a commission for referring you to them.

 - Schedule longer blocks of hours.
 There is no penalty for ending your dash early

-What time does the DoorDash schedule open?
+What time does DoorDash release the schedule?

 How to schedule and edit DoorDash shifts